 Cannstatter Volksfest (beer festival) in Stuttgart is a great option for those who don’t want to do the giant crowds of Munich’s Okotberfest – plus – the Volksfest is actually in October and lasts 3 weeks!
 More Info here

 I’ve never actually been to THE Oktoberfest in Munich, but I was recently in Germany drinking lots of beer along the Young Danube River and I did spend a little time in Munich at the end of my trip.
-After my experience last year, I decided I should try to understand how the apron and the dirndl became so popular…and quite frankly, sexy.
+After my experience at Volksfest last year, I decided I should try to understand how the apron and the dirndl became so popular for German festivals…and quite frankly, sexy.

 I went to the mecca of Bavarian traditional fashion, Munich’s Angermaier clothing store to learn how the old, stuffy, conservative dirndl morphed into popular fashion (yes – there are even dirndl fashion shows and dirndl designers).
 Somehow Angermaier has done the impossible; they have found a way to fuse hip and traditional into one garment.